 The holiday season is one of the most difficult times to remain sober.
 From attending holiday parties to reminiscing about times past to feeling the pressure of stress and high expectations from family, concentrating on your addiction recovery can be difficult.
 It’s OK to wonder how to face the holidays and sobriety.

 You may see loved ones celebrating the holiday season with drugs and alcohol and feel your drug addiction trigged.
 If you find yourself in that situation, it’s important to remember why you chose recovery from addiction and to have a strong recovery support system.

 The power of recovery has changed your life.
 You made a conscious choice to abstain from prescription drug use/abuse, alcohol use/abuse and other drug abuse.
 You challenged yourself to overcome your substance abuse problems in your treatment program and succeeded!
 This includes maintaining your sobriety during the holidays.
 Be proud of that accomplishment.

-Let’s explore how can maintain your recovery over the holidays:
+Let’s explore how you can maintain your recovery over the holidays: